jboero/hashifuse/TFEFS/README.md

 ﻿# TFEFS
 Simple browseable CRUD dir+workspace structure of Terraform.
 It's written in C++ with FUSE v28, libCurl, libJSONcpp.
-Support exists for KV, SSH, TOTP, PKI, sys, Cubbyhole, and may work for others by default.
+Support exists for Runs, Plans, Logs, and Policies, and may work for others by default.

 Demo: [pending]